 The Gluten Intolerance Group did a formal study to see if people with celiac disease had an antibody response to conventional and gluten-removed beer.
 You can read the study for more information, but results show some of those with celiac did react to the barley in gluten-removed beer.

-This, combined with the fact that many who have celiac react to gluten-removed beer, including me, leads me to say that this type of beer is unsafe for those with celiac.
+This, combined with the fact that many who have celiac react to gluten-removed beer, including me, leads me to say that this beer is unsafe for those with celiac.
 I got sick both times I tried this beer, and I know many of my readers have also experienced this from Omission.
 It makes me wonder how this beer got its certification from the Celiac Sprue Association.

 This beer still contains trace amounts of gluten, so if you have celiac disease or severe gluten intolerance, you should probably avoid Omission beers in favor of actual gluten free beer.
 Otherwise, the possibility of illness is a big risk.